stanford-ppl/pir/docs/INSTRUMENTATION.md

 - !v: percentage of the runtime the link is not valid/starving
 - !r: percentage of the runtime the link is not ready/stalling

-If most of the links are running at a low active rate, the app is either DRAM-bound or imbalanced.
+If most of the links are running at a low active rate, the app is DRAM-bound, imbalanced, or lack of retiming.

-You can tell weather the app is DRAM-bound by looking at achieved DRAM bandwidth printed during simulation, or in `<gendir>/log/runp2p.log`. `bin/log` also parses this number.
+- You can tell weather the app is DRAM-bound by looking at achieved DRAM bandwidth printed during simulation, or in `<gendir>/log/runp2p.log`. `bin/log` also parses this number.
+Compare this number with theoretical maximum of the memory technology, specified with `--mem-tech `.

+- If your app has link with large `!r` value, that link is stalling a lot which bottlenecks the performance.
+You need to add retiming along that path to improve runtime.

-If your app is imbalanced, find the VU with highest output link activation rate, and parallelize around this VU.
+- If your app is imbalanced, find the VU with highest output link activation rate, and parallelize around this VU.
 Hover over the VU to find the corresponding controller source code line number.

 ### Deadlock Debugging